 6. Himalayan Crystal Salt

-Remember, poison ivy is a condition that causes the skin to become wet and inflamed.
+Remember, poison ivy is a condition that causes the skin to become wet and red.
 Salt is an excellent natural remedy, as it is drying for the skin, and will pull both the excess water and the poison from the body.
 Make a paste using purified water and Himalayan Salt.
 You can also take a warm salt bath.
-I’d recommend putting a cup of Himalayan Crystal Salt into the bath tub and soak in it for at least 20 minutes.
+I'd recommend putting a cup of Himalayan Crystal Salt into the bath tub and soak in it for at least 20 minutes.

 7. Organic Witch Hazel